 - An AWS S3 account with IAM permissions for S3 usage

-- Basic understanding of replication concept.
+- Basic understanding of the Replication concept.

-Understanding S3 Replication
+Introduction to AWS S3 Replication

-AWS same region replication is often used to replicate data across production and test accounts.
+AWS same region Replication is often used to Replicate data across production and test accounts.
 Some organizations also have data sovereignty compliance requirements that do not allow data to leave the same geographical region.

 - Fully Managed: It requires no management and maintenance as Hevo is a fully automated platform.

 - Data Transformation: It provides a simple interface to perfect, modify, and enrich the data you want to transfer.